Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: Validation against experimental measurements

 In this section, we apply the developed coupling schemes to a range of incident regular wave conditions for the submerged horizontal cylinder described in \cref{sec:casedescription} and \cref{sch:cylinderVenugSch3}, keeping the same geometry: $H_c/L_c=1/2$, $d_c/H_c=4.1$ and $h/d_c=2.68$.
 This set-up was considered experimentally by \textcite{arai1995forces,venugopal_hydrodynamic_2002,venugopal_drag_2009}, and simulated numerically by \textcite{li_hydrodynamic_2010} using a CFD VoF approach.

 While in the current work the wave period remains fixed at $T=\SI{2}{s}$, several increasing wave heights were simulated leading to a wave steepness varying from $H/\lambda =0.5\%$ to $8.6\%$.
-The Keulegan-Carpenter number, defined as

-where $k=2\pi/\lambda$ is the wave number, represents the ratio of the amplitude of horizontal excursion of a fluid particle by the horizontal length of the body, assuming linear waves.
-KC will thus be used to parameterize the wave height, and evolves in $\text{KC}\in[0.11, 2.07]$.
+The Keulegan-Carpenter number, defined as where $k=2\pi/\lambda$ is the wave number, represents the ratio of the amplitude of horizontal excursion of a fluid particle by the horizontal length of the body, assuming linear waves.
+KC will thus be used to parameterize the wave height, and varies as $\text{KC}\in[0.11, 2.07]$.
 Note that both wave steepness and KC vary by a factor of $\sim 18$ from the lowest wave height to the most nonlinear condition.

 To get a more synthetic appraisal of models' results and compare them with the above mentioned reference data sets, we restrict our attention to the values of the hydrodynamic coefficients (HC) extracted from the time series of computed loads on the body as explained in the next sub-section.